rkaur24/serverlessAssignment4/README.txt

 To test this assignment,
 run sls deploy

-Add/Delete files in S3 to see changes in dynamodb
+Add/Delete files in S3 and check your mobile phone.